nive024/Scrabble/README.md

 * Program does not check to see if the first word is placed on middle square.
 * Program does not check if the word that is placed is not overlapping another word.
 The program needs to check that the added word is connected and not floating.
 * When placing one letter,the program doesn't count one letter as a word.
 Therefore, not allowing one letter to be placed.
+* There are currently an infinite number of each letter.
+The program needs to have a set amount of each letter matching that of the real game.

 <!-- Roadmap Ahead -->
 ## Roadmap Ahead